강의

 1. Developers feeling overwhelmed by ambiguous requirements

-• When what the client or planner says is too vague and you don't know what to build
+• When what the client or planner said is too vague and you don't know what to build

 • Example: "The UX is not great", "It's slow", "Please make it more intuitive"